wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

       </p>
       <p>
           If the latency is high, the collector might have insufficient CPU to process the metrics, and the collectors stack up in memory and cause an Out Of Memory (OOM) error.
           To solve this, the collector needs higher CPU limits on the collector pods, or you need to reduce the collection load.
-See the remedies section.
+See the <a href="#remedies-for-cpu-or-memory-problems">Remedies for CPU or Memory Problems</a>.
       </p>
     {{site.data.alerts.end}}